This is traditional ultimate played on a field 100 m long and 37 m wide with 7 players a side. Read the Rules of Ultimate for more info.

 - In most leagues, teams have 2 weeks of playoffs with one or two games per night.

-- For some of our more specialised leagues the number of weeks varies depending on the number of divisions & teams.
+- For some of our more specialized leagues the number of weeks varies depending on the number of divisions & teams.

 For a typical schedule, view the playoff brackets we use.
 Note the start times are just examples.